 It is no exaggeration to say that rock and roll as we know it began here in a ragged room on a run down corner in Memphis.
 Today it is both an active recording studio and a museum.

 This is a reconstruction of the office of Marion Keisker, the lady who recorded Elvis Presley singing for the very first time, and, more importantly, kept a copy of the recording to share with Sam Phillips.
 We got to hear it during our tour, a little bit scratchy and rough but undeniably The King.
-I felt a little bit like I did when I watched Streetcar Named Desire for the first time, having to remind … Continue reading
+I felt a little bit like I did when I watched Streetcar Named Desire for the first time, having … Continue reading

 Jennifer has feelings about Courtney Love that she’d like to share with you.